nipy/mindboggle/LABELS.rst

 Notes
 ------------------------------------------------------------------------------
-[1] This was eliminated b/c it spanned the superior temporal sulcus fundus
+[1] This was eliminated because it spanned the superior temporal sulcus fundus
     and because the anterior boundary was ambiguous.
 [2] The insula lies b/w these regions and is separated from them by the
     circular sulcus which is marked by an easily distinguished fold deep